chrisj42/CharacterReplacer/README.md

 Finally... once all your materials are set up, open your skeletal mesh assets and assign the materials / material instances you created to their respective material slots.
 For most avatars, they will likely be the same ones, minus any eye or other head-only material slots on the 1p version.

 > [!NOTE]
 > Wondering about bouncy physics on extra bones?
-I've not figured that out yet, but I'm sure it's possible.
-Feel free to give it a go and report back, and I'll update this if I figure it out later as well.
+I'll try getting a guide up on it at some point, but I had success using trail controllers in a post-process animation blueprint.
+Others have gotten rigidbody simulation to work as well.
+It can definitely be finnicky though, and head-bone physics could still be jank.
+Good luck!

 ## 5. Registering your Model as an in-game Avatar